xinFengQi/MCPHub-Desktop/README.md

 ## Support

-If you find MCPHub useful, please consider starring the repository and contributing new features or improvements!
+If you find MCP HTTP Server useful, please consider starring the repository and contributing new features or improvements!